The Tragedy of Antony and Cleopatra

 Antony decides to commit suicide at the end of the play because he has betrayed his own honor.
 In spite of all the other things that have happened, he most regrets his failure to be his most noble self.
 The realization that he hasn’t been true to his own ideals is the blow that kills him.

 Cleopatra is never loyal to Antony, even though she claims to kill herself over him.
-Her constant willingness throughout the play to manipulate him is an indicator of the fact that she’d betray him as soon as it was convenient for her, either politically or emotionally.
+Her constant willingness throughout the play to manipulate him is an indication of the fact that she’d betray him as soon as it was convenient for her, either politically or emotionally.